OpenDSA/OpenDSA/RST/en/Glossary.rst

       In an objectect-oriented class, a method is an operation on a class.
       A synonym for :term:`member function`.

+   MCST
+   MST
+   mcst
+   mst
+      Abbreviation for :term:`minimal cost spanning tree`.

    min heap
       A :term:`heap` where every node has a key value less than its children.
 As a consequence, the node with minimum key value is at the root.

+   minimal cost spanning tree
+      :to-term: Kruskal's algorithm :label: algorithms
+      :to-term: Prim's algorithm :label: algorithms

+      Abbreviated as MCST, or sometimes as MST.
+      Derived from a :term:`weighted graph`, the MCST is the subset of the graph's :term:`edges` that maintains the connectivitiy of the graph while having lowest total cost (as defined by the sum of the :term:`weights` of the edges in the MCST).
+      The result is referred to as a :term:`tree` because it would never have a :term:`cycle` (since an edge could be removed from the cycle and still preserve connectivity).

    mod
       Another name for the :term:`modulus` function.